 A 7″ shaped picture disc was released in the UK on 23 July 2007, housed in a 10″ PVC sleeve.
 ‘Dance Tonight’ was on both sides of the disc.

-A CD single was announced, with the additional track ‘Nod Your Head’ (Sly David Short mix), but was never given a mainstream release.
+A CD single was announced, with the additional track ‘Nod Your Head’ (Sly David Short mix), but was never given a full release.
 The remix of ‘Nod Your Head’ featured additional production by Sly Dunbar, and vocals by Lady Saw, Sizzla, and Cherine.

 In the USA, ‘Dance Tonight’ was the second digital single released from Memory Almost Full, following ‘Ever Present Past’ in April 2007.